-The key thing to understand here is that Udemy and SkillShare offer courses that anyone can create.
+The key thing to understand here is that Udemy offers courses that anyone can create.
 They are not courses accredited by institutions like the ones on FutureLearn.
-On the flip-side, learning on Udemy and SkillShare can work out cheaper.
+On the flip-side, learning on Udemy can work out cheaper.
 Courses on specific software packages and internet marketing topics are also easier to find.

 If you scroll to the end of the article, you’ll find detailed reviews of some of the other options, so you can make an informed decision based on what’s important to you.